Podcastindex-org/podcast-namespace/API/Chapters.md

 These interactions are limited to communications through the RSS feeds.
 This document describes a new type of interaction between actors who use a same PodcastIndex namespace tag: [Podcast:Chapters](https://github.com/Podcastindex-org/podcast-namespace/blob/main/chapters/jsonChapters.md).
 It was initiated by [David Norman](https://podcastindex.social/@hypercatcher) for [Hypercatcher](https://hypercatcher.com/) and [Benjamin Bellamy](https://podcastindex.social/@benjaminbellamy) for [Castopod](https://castopod.org/) so that HyperCatcher and Castopod are able to interact together and create a seamless experience for podcasters.
+We hope this will open a path to more collaborations between platforms.

 To help making things clear, let's take an example:
 A podcaster, we'll call her Eve, is hosting a podcast on Castopod.
 She is using HyperCatcher to manage the chapters.